Chiplet

 A chiplet is a tiny integrated circuit (IC) that contains a well-defined subset of functionality.
-It is designed to be combined with other chiplets on an interposer in a single package.
-A set of chiplets can be implemented in a mix-and-match "LEGO-like" assembly.
-This provides several advantages over a traditional system on chip (SoC):
+It is designed to be combined with other chiplets on an interposer in a single package to create a complex component such as a computer processor.
+Each chiplet in a computer processor provides only a portion of the processor's total functionality.
+A set of chiplets can be implemented in a mix-and-match "Lego-like" assembly.
+This provides several advantages over a traditional system on chip (SoC) which is monolithic as it comprises a single silicon die: